-The purposes of setting the record straight were gently served by Artemis Cooper’s biography of PLF published in 2012.
+The purposes of setting the biographical record straight were gently served by Artemis Cooper’s biography of PLF published in 2012.
 It’s on my reading list but I’ve not gone through it yet, I’ve just read the reviews from across the pond and the odd few that showed up in the States.
-It’s definitely on the to-read list.
 Cooper provides some needed counterweight to the apotheosis that PLF has undergone, in part even during his lifetime.
-I’m not surprised to learn that the persona his writing presents differs from his life record.
+I’m not surprised to learn that the persona his writing presents differs from his lived experience.
 Isn’t that usually the case?
 You don’t put out the dodgy bits for public consumption, not back in the day, in any case.
 You only do that if you’re a mixed-medium artist and currently exhibit in the Tate Modern.
 Then no holds are barred LOL.
 But that’s a different story and we shouldn’t get distracted. 🙂

 The pivot word in all of this is “charm.”
 It’s a double-edged sword when you consider it in all its aspects.
 Charming people can do uncharming things and exhibit personality traits that offset their charm, sometimes to the point that they cause the charmer to seem more a mountebank.
-What I’ve gleaned from the reviews of Cooper’s biography of PLF is that the truth of the life reads as something considerably less charming than the legend.
+What I’ve gleaned from the reviews of Cooper’s biography of PLF is that the truth of the his life reads as considerably less charming than the legend.
 That PLF was an exceptional person is certain.
-That the exceptional person he was had his stuff together is quite another matter.
+That the exceptional person he was had his stuff together quite so consistently to the degree he claimed is quite another matter.